NICHD-BSPC/intro-rnaseq-hpc/lessons/wk1_lesson01_intro_filesystem.md

 ### Using full paths with commands

 You can do a lot more with the idea of stringing together *parent/child* directories.
-Let's say we want to look at the contents of the `raw_fastq` folder, but do it from our main course directory (`/data/Bspc-training/$USER` ).
+Let's say we want to look at the contents of the `raw_fastq` folder, but do it from our main directory (`/data/$USER` ).
 We can use the list command and follow it up with the path to the folder we want to list!

 ``` bash
 $ cd /data/$USER